ahoys/discaptcha/readme.md

 *Note that some OSes may hide the file by default.*

-Create an `.env` file if you haven't already.
-And copy the following template into it:
 ```
 APP_TOKEN=replace_me
 APP_ID=replace_me
 OWNER_ID=replace_me
 ```

-Replace all the `replace_me` parts with actual values.
+Replace all `replace_me` values with actual values.
 Most of the values can be found from the [applications portal](https://discordapp.com/developers/applications/).
+The token is under the "Bot" page.

 - APP_TOKEN: token of the application.
 - APP_ID: id of the application.